sf-explorer/documentation/docs/2. Query/GraphQL/index.md

 This feature is in beta, not all SOQL equivalent like subqueries are supported but it will come in future releases
 :::

-If you are not familiar with graphQL but you are a **SOQL ninja** 🥷🏿, you can use the `SOQL transition tool`:
+If you are not familiar with graphQL but you are a **SOQL ninja** 🥷🏿, you can use the [SOQL transition tool](https://github.com/nicolas-despres/soql-to-graphql/blob/main/Readme.md):
 * Write your query with **auto completion** and the syntax you know
 * Generate the graphQL equivalent

 ### Playground

 <GraphQL />